OfficeDev/office-scripts-docs/docs/resources/samples/count-blank-rows.md

         }
       }

-      // If any cell had a value, the row isn't empty. if (emptyRow) {
+      // If no cell had a value, the row is empty. if (emptyRow) {
         emptyRows++;
       }